evadethomas/Elevators/README.md

-PLEASE NOTE:

-I added more on Nov 21.
-I fixed the average, because I incremented passengers when they were created not destroyed.
-I also implemented the "linked" requirement with two if statements.
-I'm sad because I don't want to use another late day.

-If these changes don't affect my grade that much, I'd rather not use a late day and go off of my OG submission.
-Please let me know if it's possible to find out the difference with these minimal changes so I can decide to take the grade loss or keep my late day just in case.
-If not, no worries.
-Thank you!!

 READ ME:

 This repository is for the Elevators assignment for 245.

 Some specific design choices of my implementation:

--This project took me 3 tries.

 -In my final implementation, I decided to have two floorQues (up and down) where when a passenger hits a "button" in or outside the elevator, the integer of their floor is added to it.